 Hotlist management is also a reason to reject a card that hasn’t been used for a while.
 Most lost cards are found by people who know they are lost, and honest people are unlikely to tap cards that don’t belong to them on card readers.
 If these lost cards are hotlisted but never disabled by a reader that encounters them, then the hotlist can grow to a size that can’t fit in the memory of a reader.

 One way to manage this problem is to have the reader reject cards that have no recent transaction record (say, six months), and refer the cardholder to an operator.
 The operator then ‘unlocks’ the card using a terminal that has access over the network to the master hotlist.
 The latency of the unlock operation isn’t critical, so this kind of online referral is fine, and it allows for the hotlists in each reader to be pruned after a certain amount of time has elapsed since the card was hotlisted.
 This is likely to be the reason that Suica cards that aren’t used for six months need to be processed by a gate attendant (it could also be because of key rollover).

-Plastic card management costs money and the growing number of inbound visitors asking for deposit refunds and balance refunds at airport train stations costs personnel to babysit never-ending tiny cash refund transactions.
+Plastic card management costs money and the growing number of inbound visitors asking for deposit refunds and balance refunds at airport train stations is a cost headache for transit companies to babysit all those tiny cash refund transactions.
 Hence we have Welcome Suica and PASMO PASSPORT with 28 day validity limits and no refunds.